Quick guide to using ARCH

 • Dataset Date: The date on which the collection's most recent dataset was created.

-• Size: The full volume of the web archive collection (not the latest dataset).
+• Size: The full data volume of the collection (not the latest dataset).

 Click on the checkbox next to any collection, followed by the Generate Dataset button to create a new dataset anytime.